thisisbalu/exception-decoded/_posts/aws/2023-12-13-aws-wafconfigurationwarningexception.md

 If you want to delve deeper into AWS WAF V2, Microsoft offers a free online course called [Introduction to AWS Web Application Firewall WAF](https://docs.microsoft.com/learn/modules/intro-aws-waf-v2/).
 Additionally, you can explore the official [AWS WAF Developer Guide](https://docs.aws.amazon.com/waf/latest/developerguide/what-is-aws-waf.html) for detailed documentation.

 Keep your WAF configuration robust, and stay vigilant against potential threats!

----

-*Disclaimer: This article is for informational purposes only.
-The code examples provided are for illustrative purposes and should be adapted to your specific use case.